https://invisible-island.net/ncurses/man/

 A_NORMAL Normal display (no highlight)

-A_STANDOUT Best highlighting mode of the terminal
+A_STANDOUT Best highlighting mode available

 A_UNDERLINE Underlining